Windows XP Professional x64 Edition: Software compatibility

 Windows XP Professional x64 Edition uses a technology named Windows-on-Windows 64-bit (WoW64), which permits the execution of 32-bit software.
 It was first used in Windows XP 64-bit Edition (for Itanium architecture).
 Later, it was adopted for x64 editions of Windows XP and Windows Server 2003.

 Since the x86-64 architecture includes hardware-level support for 32-bit instructions, WoW64 simply switches the process between 32- and 64-bit modes.
 As a result, x86-64 architecture microprocessors suffer no performance loss when executing 32-bit Windows applications.
 On the Itanium architecture, WoW64 was required to translate 32-bit x86 instructions into their 64-bit Itanium equivalents—which in some cases were implemented in quite different ways—so that the processor could execute them.
 All 32-bit processes are shown with *32 in the task manager, while 64-bit processes have no extra text present.

 Although 32-bit applications can be run transparently, the mixing of the two types of code within the same process is not allowed.
 A 64-bit program cannot use a 32-bit dynamic-link library (DLL) and similarly a 32-bit program cannot use a 64-bit DLL.
 This may lead to the need for library developers to provide both 32-bit and 64-bit binary versions of their libraries.
 Specifically, 32-bit shell extensions for Windows Explorer fail to work with 64-bit Windows Explorer.
 Windows XP x64 Edition ships with both 32-bit and 64-bit versions of Windows Explorer.
 The 32-bit version can become the default Windows Shell.
 Windows XP x64 Edition also includes both 32-bit and 64-bit versions of Internet Explorer 6, so that users can still use browser extensions or ActiveX controls that are not available in 64-bit versions.

 Only 64-bit drivers are supported in Windows XP x64 Edition, but 32-bit codecs are supported as long as the media player that uses them is 32-bit.

 Installation of programs

 By default, 64-bit (x86-64) Windows programs are installed onto their own folders under C:\Program Files, while 32-bit (x86/IA-32) Windows programs are installed onto their own folders under C:\Program Files (x86).

 Removed features

-A few features that were included with Windows XP were dropped from Windows XP Professional x64 Edition.
-Most were dropped as a result of x64 Edition being based on the Windows Server 2003 codebase.
-Another result of this is the popular registry hack that enabled Windows Update to think your Windows XP system is Windows Embedded POSReady 2009 did not work on Windows XP Professional x64 Edition.
-A workaround does exist although it is a slow manual process that involved manually downloading each update and modifying the files.
+Some features are not available on Windows XP Professional x64 Edition.
+Most of these were inherited from Windows Server 2003 Service Pack 1 (of which the operating system was based on), which contained several changes from Windows XP Service Pack 2 for 32-bit (x86) systems: